 John Frusciante’s Marshall Bass Head (BSSM)

-Based on photographic evidence, and statements made by John, this amp was used extensively on the Blood Sugar Sex Magic album.
-However, as he never stated specifically which amp he used on the record, we’re left to guess by ourselves.
+Based on photographic evidence and statements from John, this Marshall Bass Head amp was used during the recording of Blood Sugar Sex Magik.
+However, since John never explicitly stated the specific model he used on the record, much of this remains speculative.

 For most of the basics, I used two Marshalls: a guitar head for edge and a bass head for punch and low end.
 I split the signal with a DOD stereo chorus pedal.
 For some overdubs, I used a Fender H.O.T. practice amp, but for a lot of parts, even solos, I just went straight into the board.

-In another interview, John states that he uses a 60W bass amp.
+In another interview, John mentioned using a 60W bass amp:

 I used this little 12W practice amp and that set up got used for most overdubs ’cause it sounded so much better than all the other stuff.
 For the other meat I got a bunch of Strats, all ’70s models through a Marshall 60w bass head.

-Based on the footage from the 1991 documentary Funky Monks, which followed the band’s making of the BSSM album, John used at least four different Marshall amps.
+From the footage in the 1991 documentary Funky Monks, which followed the band during the making of BSSM, it’s clear that John used at least four different Marshall amps.

 The BSSM Marshalls

-The two amps that we’re close to one hundred percent positive on the exact models is the one sitting on the speaker cabinet on the right – that’s a JCM800, an amp that John used extensively both during the Mother’s Milk and BSSM tours.
-The one sitting above it is a Marshall Major 200W – as explained by Dave in the comments.
+The two amps we can confidently identify are the JCM800 sitting on the right speaker cabinet, an amp John used extensively during both the Mother’s Milk and BSSM tours, and a Marshall Major 200W, as explained by Dave in the comments.

-The amp on the top left is likely a de-branded Marshall JMP 2204, and the one below it could be a late 70s Marshall JMP Super Bass.
-The weird thing about this last amp is that it appears to be turned on, based on the light coming from the on/off switch, and it appears to have the Marshall badge sitting quite low – very close to the control board, and there’s no visible white line going across the front.
+The amp on the top left is likely a de-branded Marshall JMP 2204, while the one below it could be a late ’70s Marshall JMP Super Bass.
+Interestingly, this last amp appears to be turned on (as indicated by the light on the on/off switch) and has some peculiarities: the Marshall badge is positioned unusually low, near the control board, and there’s no visible white line across the front.

 Feedback